AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture3.md

 * Specific Topics suggested.

-i.
-After reading this article about mobile apps which combine security and home functionality, so I would like to discuss the security (remotely monitoring) and the installation of the system. ii.
-Also, we would like to discuss, the market impact of home and building automation.
+1. After reading this article about mobile apps which combine security and home functionality, so I would like to discuss the security (remotely monitoring) and the installation of the system.
+2. Also, we would like to discuss, the market impact of home and building automation.
 Power consumption by energy saving devices.
-(Article: “Home automation market growth demand and key players to 2015-2025”). iii.
-In “Roseville Eskaton deploys home automation tablets for residents” article, it was stated that senior living apartments will turn into smart homes allowing each resident to manage their day-to-day activities.
-That’s why we want to discuss learning curve and easiness of usage for everyone. iv.
-Variation of the devices which provides security, flexibility, and centralized control.
+(Article: “Home automation market growth demand and key players to 2015-2025”).
+3. In “Roseville Eskaton deploys home automation tablets for residents” article, it was stated that senior living apartments will turn into smart homes allowing each resident to manage their day-to-day activities.
+That’s why we want to discuss learning curve and easiness of usage for everyone.
+4. Variation of the devices which provides security, flexibility, and centralized control.